IQA Quidditch World Cups

 - MLQ Opens Bidding for the 2022 Season - Major League Quidditch is looking for host locations for the 2022 MLQ season.
 Learn more about the requirements.

 - USQ Stands Against Another Anti-Transgender Law - Texas's House Bill 25 has affected the Muggle quidditch community, and it also might affect one of the USQ regional championships.

 About the IQA

-The International Quidditch Association (IQA) represents hundreds of club quidditch teams within more than 20 national bodies.
-This association works in various areas regarding the Muggle quidditch world, anywhere from organizing international competitions to improving the official rulebook.
+The International Quidditch Association (IQA) represents hundreds of club quidditch teams within more than two dozen national governing bodies.
+This association works in various areas regarding the Muggle quidditch world, anywhere from organizing international competitions to improving the official rule book.

 Xander Manshel and Alex Benepe created Muggle quidditch in 2005 at Middlebury College.
 Intramural games became regular, and in 2007, they played the first official match.